blaylockbk/Herbie/docs/user_guide/install.md

 ```

 ### Alternative "Install" Method
 There are several other ways to "install" a python package so you can import them.
-One alternatively is you can clone the repository.
+One alternatively is you can clone the repository and put it in your PATH or PYTHONPATH.

 ```bash
 git clone https://github.com/blaylockbk/Herbie.git